API & Security Settings

 Overview

-• Global Content Security Policy (CSP) – Defines which external scripts, APIs, and resources are allowed to load in the browser, protecting storefronts from threats such as cross-site scripting (XSS) and malicious code injection.
+• Content Security Policy (CSP) (Admin)/(Storefront): Defines which external scripts, APIs, and resources can load in the browser.

 Note: Any changes to the API or Security settings can directly impact the storefront and APIs, potentially causing service disruptions or functionality issues.
 Do not save or apply any changes unless they have been thoroughly reviewed, validated, and verified to be safe and accurate.
 Unauthorized or unverified changes are strictly prohibited.